US gun debate: Obama unveils gun control proposals

 Republican National Committee Chairman Reince Priebus dismissed Obama's measures.

-"He paid lip service to our fundamental constitutional rights," Mr Priebus said of the president, "but took actions that disregard the second amendment and the legislative process."'Repugnant and cowardly'
+"He paid lip service to our fundamental constitutional rights," Mr Priebus said of the president, "but took actions that disregard the second amendment and the legislative process."

 The US has one of the highest rates of civilian gun ownership in the world.
 The second amendment of the US constitution states that "the right of the people to keep and bear arms shall not be infringed".